-- Freshman English Policy: A full-time student is required to enroll in the appropriate English course every semester until the student has completed ENG 101 and ENG 102 with a grade of "C" or higher. - Freshman Mathematics Policy: All full-time students are required to enroll in an appropriate math course within the first two semesters of enrollment at Point (and each semester thereafter if necessary to pass the course).
+FRESHMAN ENGLISH POLICY: A full-time student is required to enroll in an English course every semester until the student has completed ENG 101 and ENG 102 with a grade of "C" or higher.

+FRESHMAN MATHEMATICS POLICY: All full-time students are required to enroll in an appropriate math course within the first two semesters of enrollment at Point (and each semester thereafter if necessary to pass the course).